 This debate may go on for years!

-Regardless, in the newsletter I talk about how during the first few months living here, feeding Flash was just something I had to do to keep him alive.
-I mean I have compassion for most animals (not as much for hamsters, but working on it) so it wasn’t like I abhorred the chore, but feeding him wasn’t something I thoroughly looked forward to doing each and every day.
+Regardless, in the first few months living with her, feeding Flash was just something I had to do to keep him alive.
+I have compassion for most animals (not as much for hamsters, but working on it) so it wasn’t like I abhorred the chore, but feeding him wasn’t something I thoroughly looked forward to doing each and every day.

-For months, I walked over to his tank, opened the fish food, sprinkled some in, he came up to eat, and I walked away.
-I was done… no need to hang around after that point.
-It was routine, and even kind of boring.
+For months, I walked over to his tank, opened the fish food, sprinkled some food in.
+Then he came up to eat and I walked away.
+That was it.
+I was done.
+There was no need to hang around after that point.
+It was routine and even kind of boring.

 Then one day I decided to change my routine just to feel a little less bored.
 I decided that in addition to feeding him and walking away, I was going to closely observe his behavior.
 I wanted to observe exactly how he moved, where he swam, how fast he swam, how slow, what he did when I fed him less or more, and what he did if I stuck my finger in the water when I fed him.

 I even watched his breathing and other subtle things like that – all of which I completely ignored before.
-After all, it’s just a fish!
-There’s really nothing going on inside a fish, right?
+After all, I thought it’s just a fish.
+Nothing really going inside a fish, right?

-So one day as he was watching me from the next room, I got up from my chair and as soon as my butt left the seat before I even stood up, he zinged to the left, then zig-zagged around the tank then came back to his original position to watch me as if hoping I he was getting my attention.
+One day as he was watching me from the next room.
+I got up from my chair and as soon as my butt left the seat before I even stood up, he zinged to the left, then zig-zagged around the tank, then came back to his original position to watch me as if hoping he was getting my attention.

-So I decided to watch him closely and try to figure out what this behavior meant.
-As I was watching, I noticed something I didn’t really notice before: his water was getting cloudy.
+I decided to watch him more closely throughout the weeks to try and figure out what his behaviors meant.
+As I observed him, I noticed something I didn’t really notice before: his water was getting cloudy.

-I thought, “Really, could he be telling me to change the water?”
-I could make assumptions all day about what his behavior was, but I figured we’d better change the water anyway because otherwise it gets too toxic for him to breathe it.
-We changed the water that night.
+I could make assumptions all day about his particular behaviors, but I figured I’d better change the water anyway otherwise it might get too toxic for him to breathe.
+I changed the water that night.

 The next day, his tank was clean and he was swimming around as normal.
 He didn’t stare at me.
 He just swam around looking for food and doing his normal thing.

-Fast forward several months to just a few weeks ago.
-Up to that point, I was like a scientist but also a friend.
-I watched everything he did, when he did it, and what he did after I would do certain behavior myself (sometimes I wonder if he was training me!).
+For several months, I was like a scientist but also a friend.
+I watched everything he did, when he did it, and what he did after I would do certain behavior myself (sometimes I wonder if he was training me).

 Flash actually has emotions.

 I was told that goldfish are the dumb animals with a 3-second memory.
 But after watching a goldfish for over a year, I have come to believe that every animal has emotions.
 The challenge is that we’re not usually observant enough to recognize them.
 But really, we are animals too.